dekadentno/questionator/README.md

 - change the view of the questions (card/table)

 ## Todos
+- refactor in vue 3
 - cron job for deleting old topics
 - buttons loading state
 - disabled button
+- switch between card view and compact view